stanleyfok/nextjs-template/README.md

  * with eslint setup with rules from airbnb-base and react/recommended
  * with sasslint setup
  * [webpack-bundle-analyzer](https://www.npmjs.com/package/webpack-bundle-analyzer) support
- * a sample dockerfile and docker-compose.yml
+ * a sample dockerfile and docker-compose.yml, which the docker-compose.yml simulates a environment having an application server and a CDN server

 ## Design Philosophy - Dev Environment